anupambabar/musify/README.md

 `Redis -> Used for caching`

+`Resilience4j -> CircuitBreaker for external API calls and Retry for retrying in case of certain exceptions`

 `Actuator -> Used to expose operational and monitoring information about a live Spring boot application`

 `Micormeter/Zipkin -> Used to add TraceId/SpanId in loggers`